Slow Business Processing

 $connection->send(new Chunk($response->getBody()));

-$connection->send(new Chunk('')); // Sending an empty chunk represents the end of the response
+$connection->send(new Chunk('')); // Send empty chunk to indicate end of response

 });